blankworker1/SatsVOUCHER/README.md

 ---

-## The Three Web Apps
+## The Web Apps

-All three apps are served by the same Worker.
+All apps are served by the same Worker.
 They share no navigation links — each is accessed directly by URL or QR code.

 ### 1. Merchant App — `/app`